 The surname Julia was first found in Cambridgeshire, where they held a family seat from ancient times.

-Important Dates for the Julia family
+Early History of the Julia family

 This web page shows only a small excerpt of our Julia research.
 Another 51 words (4 lines of text) covering the years 1273, 1574, 1591, 1743, and 1774 are included under the topic Early Julia History in all our PDF Extended History products and printed products wherever possible.